30 Realistic Relationship Expectations You Should Have - Always!

 18. Desires a mutually satisfying sex life

-19. Supports my goals, pursuits, dreams- Is my cheerleader
+19. Supports my goals, pursuits, and dreams- Is my cheerleader

 20. Accepts who I am, both my strengths and imperfections (doesn't try to control/change me)